 Use Professional Third-Party Tool to Unlock Password Protected PST File

 We do have a savior in such complicated situation which is a reliable third-party PST Password Recovery tool.
 Our suggestion is the excellent and certified Outlook PST Password Recovery tool which recovers passwords for encrypted PST file in a single click.
 It provides multiple options as passwords which can be used to access the added PST file.
 It poses zero restrictions on the complexity of the password and the Outlook versions.
 In fact, it supports all Outlook versions ranging from 2000 to 2019, supports both ANSI and UNICODE formats.
 The best part is software is handy to use and is fully genuine in its function.
 All kinds of protected PST files can be unlocked with this user-centric advanced tool.
 Thus, we have got the final solution to unlock password protected PST file of MS Outlook!

-We have discussed the manual solution to unlock the password-protected PST files using the in-built Microsoft utility pst19upg.exe for creating a duplicated password free PST file but limited to 2002 or earlier Outlook versions only.
+We have discussed the manual solution to unlock password protected PST files using the in-built Microsoft utility pst19upg.exe for creating a duplicated password free PST file but it is limited to 2002 and earlier Outlook versions only.
 The best solution – the professional third-party tool is suggested for the users to unlock protected PST files automatically.